APItalist/enum/README.md

 )
 ```

 Or safe enums.
-You may want to implement JSON and text marshalling though.
+You may want to implement JSON and text marshalling for these though.

 ```go
 //go:generate go run github.com/apitalist/enum/cmd/enum/ -type MyEnum